 The Blue Book crams the basic info you need to can safely and more than 500 recipes into just 200 pages.
 Most recipes are for water-bath canning with smaller collections for pressure canning, freezing, and dehydrating.
 They tend to be simple with just a handful of ingredients and often quite a bit of salt and refined sugar.
 Where this edition moves forward in the eyes of curious cooks is its brief options for safely tweaking canning recipes.
 The book promotes Ball-branded products, but you don’t need to invest in them to use the recipes.

-"When canning, you need to be aware, and you need to be a little bit of a scientist, but you don’t need to have a PhD." — Renee Pottle, author of "Profitable Preserves" and the Forthcoming "Creative Water-Bath Canning" Cookbook
+"When canning, you need to be aware, and you need to be a little bit of a scientist, but you don’t need to have a PhD." — Renee Pottle, Author of "Profitable Preserves" and "Creative Water-Bath Canning"

 Straightforward instructions in recipes